-A good strategy for any business, ecommerce or otherwise, is to clearly and distinctly showcase your value proposition.
+A good strategy for any business, eCommerce or otherwise, is to clearly and distinctly showcase your value proposition.
 How can your brand help a prospective customer’s life?
 Why should they bother stopping by your site in the first place?
-Often, you only have a few moments to convince visitors not to bounce, so you want your value proposition front and center.
+Often, you only have a few moments to convince visitors not to bounce, so you want your value proposition front and centre.

 Commonly, sites follow up the value proposition headline with a subheadline and/or bullet points to further elaborate the finer points of the value proposition.
 This gives you more flexibility with your main headline, since you can focus on a single central benefit, but also mention secondary benefits.
 Extras like “free shipping” or discounts can be mentioned in the subheadlines or bullet points.